 Fall New Student Orientation

 Welcome new Summer and Fall students!
-All students who began during the Summer term or are starting in the Fall have been invited to the New Graduate Student Orientation, a self-guided, online resource designed to help prepare you as a graduate student at Case Western Reserve University.
-The orientation modules contain valuable info about Diversity 360, Kelvin Smith Library, Access Services, Health and Counseling Services, the CWRU Police, [U]Tech, Academic Integrity, and more!
+We're less than two weeks away from the start of Fall semester classes.
+All students who began during the Summer term or are starting in the Fall have been invited to the New Graduate Student Orientation hosted on the Canvas platform as a self-guided, online resource designed to help prepare you as a graduate student at Case Western Reserve University.
+The orientation modules will contain valuable info about Diversity 360, Kelvin Smith Library, Access Services, Health and Counseling Services, the CWRU Police, [U]Tech, Academic Integrity, and more!

 Have questions about Orientation?
 Send an email to email@example.com.